ypeleg/KerasNeuralTree/README.md

 #### Credits go there!

 # The Hierarchical Mixture of Bigots
-This is my implementation of an approach to neural network model interpretability issue described in the paper "[Distilling a Neural Network Into a Soft Decision Tree](https://arxiv.org/abs/1711.09784)" by _Nicholas Frosst_ and _Geoffrey Hinton_.
+This is my keras layer port of the implementation of https://github.com/lmartak/distill-nn-tree: An approach to neural network model interpretability issue described in the paper "[Distilling a Neural Network Into a Soft Decision Tree](https://arxiv.org/abs/1711.09784)" by _Nicholas Frosst_ and _Geoffrey Hinton_.

 ![epoch.gif](assets/img/epoch.gif)